 Federal Student Loans And The FAFSA-

-FAFSA or The Free Application for Federal Student Aid is the Application used by virtually all four year or two year colleges/Universities & Career Schools for Awarding Federal, State and College Funded Student Aid Programs.
-All the Students & their Parents, if the Student is considered a dependent Student must File the FAFSA through www.fafsa.ed.gov .
-To be eligible for this benefits you must fulfill the following Criteria, given below:
+FAFSA or The Free Application for Federal Student Aid is the Application used by virtually all four-year or two-year colleges/Universities and career Schools for Awarding Federal, State, and College Funded Student Aid Programs.
+All the Students & their Parents, if the student is considered a dependent Student must File the FAFSA through www.fafsa.ed.gov.
+To be eligible for these benefits you must fulfill the following criteria, given below:

-- You must be the U.S. citizen or eligible non-citizen
+- You must be a U.S. citizen or an eligible non-citizen

 - You must have your valid Social Security Number (unless you are from the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau)

-- You need to be enrolled or accepted for Enrollment as a Regular Student working toward a Degree or the Certificate in an Eligible Programs at a School that participates in the Federal Student Aid Programs (FAFSA).
+- You need to be enrolled or accepted for Enrollment as a Regular Student working toward a Degree or the Certificate in an Eligible Program at a school that participates in the Federal Student Aid Program (FAFSA).

 - You don’t have a drug conviction for an offense that occurred while you were receiving Federal Student Aid (such as grants, loans, or work-study)

 - Other requirements may apply.
-You need to be contact your School’s Financial Aid Office for more Details & information related This.
+You need to contact your School’s Financial Aid Office for more Details & information related to This.

 Different Types of College Loans/Student Loans-

-The Federal and State Government, College and Private Organizations all provide College Loans/Student Loans to Students & Parents. there are various options are available for Student who need Loans to Attend College and the most important thing is that they Find the Student Loans that are right for them and their unique situation. by knowing all types of College Loans Student can make the right choice according to their needs so you can checkout below the Complete Reviews related to Student Loans and their Types:
+The Federal and State governments and college and Private Organizations all provide College Loans/Student Loans to Students and parents. there are various options available for Students who need Loans to Attend College and the most important thing is that they Find the Student Loans that are right for them and their unique situation.
+By knowing all types of College Loans Students can make the right choice according to their needs so you can check out below the Complete Reviews related to Student Loans and their Types:

-- Federal Perkins Loans- Federal Perkins Loans are the Loans Guaranteed by the US Government & Department of Education which is available for Graduate & Undergraduate Students.
-Perkins Loans are for the Low income families with great needs which have the fixed rate of interest and made for college & other Institution.
+- Federal Perkins Loans- Federal Perkins Loans are Loans Guaranteed by the US Government & the Department of Education and are available for Graduate and Undergraduate Students.
+Perkins Loans are for Low-income families with great needs which have a fixed rate of interest and are made for college & other Institutions.

 - Federal Direct Subsidized Loans- Federal Direct Subsidized Loans are interest-free while you’re in college and have a borrowing limit that increases for each year of school you complete.